brunoribeiro94/Class-Query/README.md

 7. enter your charset in value charset.

 In *lib/Query/src/Pagination.php*:

-8. you can set the default settings for paging numbered below
+8. you can set the default settings for paging numbered below.
 9. in $li you can Use true to enable li tag in your page with pagination.
 10. in $after you decide whether to show the "after" button.
 11. in $before you decide whether to show the "before" button.